 Alumnae and Alumni

-Above: Some 2013 graduates pictured with GWS faculty members.
+Above: Some 2013 graduates pictured with some GWS faculty members.

 Our very own Danielle Henderson ('11) has become an internet phenomenon with her "Feminist Ryan Gosling" meme!
 Check it out at Feminist Ryan Gosling!